jiyizhezhang/jiyizhezhang.github.io/_pages/openings.md

-#### Applications for PhD Postdoc positions
+#### PhD and Postdoc projects
-If you are interested in working with us as a PhD student or postdoc, please send me an email at **jiyizhe.zhang@manchester.ac.uk**.
+If you are interested in working with us as a PhD student or a postdoc, please send me an email at **jiyizhe.zhang@manchester.ac.uk**.
-State briefly your motivation and attach a CV.
+State briefly about your motivation and attach a CV.

 We especially welcome postdocs with fellowships.
-I'd be happy to support you.
 Here are some funding opportunities highly relevant to our research:

 - [Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellowships](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships)